Mirantis/lens-extension-cc/README.md

 This will put the development build into watch mode.

-Restart Lens to load the extension for the first time.
-Now, as you make source changes, the build will run, and all you need to do is reload the Lens window (`CMD+R` on macOS) to see your changes.
+Restart Lens and go to the Extensions View (`CMD+SHIFT+E` on macOS) to enable it, which will cause it to load for the first time.

+Now, as you make source changes, the build will run, and all you need to do is __reload the Lens window__ (`CMD+R` on macOS) to see your changes.

 You can also run a one-off development build with `npm run dev`.

+> Note these steps will get much easier once [this Lens issue](https://github.com/lensapp/lens/issues/1741) is fixed.

 ## Publishing